firemodels/fds/Utilities/openmpi/README.md

 ## OpenMPI Build scripts

 This directory contains scripts used to build OpenMPI for the OSX version of fds.
-Scripts using Intel and Gnu compilers  are found in `intel` and `gnu` directories.
+Scripts using Intel and Gnu compilers  are found in the `Utilities/openmpi/intel` and `Utilities/openmpi/gnu` directories of this repo.

 The current version of FDS was built with
 [OpenMPI version 3.1.2](https://www.open-mpi.org/software/ompi/v3.1/)